Contemporary Art

 "If this is the best British artists can produce then British art is lost.
 It is cold, mechanical, conceptual bullshit."

 The key question remains: "what is art?"
-That is to say, what exactly distinguishes contemporary conceptualist art from theatre, demonstration or entertainment?
-More bluntly, is postmodernism in danger of duplicating the fable of The Emperor's New Clothes?
+Or to put it another way, what distinguishes contemporary conceptualist art from theatre, demonstration or entertainment?

 What artistic skills is postmodernist art hoping to encourage?
-In earlier days, one could distinguish a master-artist - in painting, sculpture, ceramics, photography, video, and numerous other art forms - by his theoretical and practical skills.
-However, in today's post-modernist era, which remains largely dominated by sensationalist conceptual artists, sorting the good from the bad has become far less easy.
+In earlier days, one could distinguish a master-artist - in painting, sculpture, ceramics, photography, and other art forms - by his theoretical and practical skills.
+However, in today's postmodernist era - an era still dominated by conceptual artists - sorting the good artist/art from the bad artist/art has become far more difficult.
 This lack of clarity continues to undermine the efforts of art colleges who struggle to teach basic fundamentals which no longer appear relevant to the attainment of artistic success.